Chlorfenapyr

-Chlorfenapyr is a pesticide, and specifically a pro-insecticide (meaning it is metabolized into an active insecticide after entering the host), derived from a class of microbially produced compounds known as halogenated pyrroles.
+Chlorfenapyr is an insecticide, and specifically a pro-insecticide (meaning it is metabolized into an active insecticide after entering the host).
+It is derived from a class of microbially produced compounds known as halogenated pyrroles.

 History and Applications

-Chlorfenapyr was developed by Cyanamid from the natural product dioxapyrrolomycin, which was isolated from Streptomyces fumanus.
+Chlorfenapyr was developed by American Cyanamid from the natural product dioxapyrrolomycin, which was isolated from Streptomyces fumanus.

 The United States Environmental Protection Agency initially denied registration in 2000 for use on cotton primarily because of concerns that the insecticide was toxic to birds and because effective alternatives were available.
 However, it was registered by the EPA in January, 2001 for use on non-food crops in greenhouses.
 In 2005, the EPA established a tolerance for residues of chlorfenapyr in or on all food commodities.

 Chlorfenapyr is also used as a wool insect-proofing agent, and was introduced as an alternative to synthetic pyrethroids due to a lower toxicity to mammalian and aquatic life.

 In April 2016, in Pakistan, 31 people died when their food was spiked with chlorfenapyr.

 Mode of Action

 Chlorfenapyr works by disrupting the production of adenosine triphosphate, specifically, "Oxidative removal of the N-ethoxymethyl group of chlorfenapyr by mixed function oxidases forms the compound CL 303268.
 CL 303268 uncouples oxidative phosphorylation at the mitochondria, resulting in disruption of production of ATP, cellular death, and ultimately organism mortality."

-Safety

-According to its Safe Data Sheet, chlorfenapyr is "very toxic to aquatic life with long lasting effects".
+It is in IRAC group 13.